-Most forms of key exchange methods used in today's networks use mechanisms that are broken by quantum computers which risks SNDL attacks.
-Arqit's key exchange protocol keeps your data-in-transit safe from such attacks.
+Most forms of key exchange methods used in today's networks use mechanisms that are broken by quantum computers.
+While these specialist machines are not yet commercially available, it's possible for attackers to store data now and decrypt it later.
+Arqit's key exchange protocol relies solely on methods which have been battle-tested for decades and are impervious to quantum attack, keeping your data-in-transit safe from attack.

-SKA Platform allows for real-time management of endpoints, agreeing quantum-safe encryption keys as often as required.
+Using SKA (Platform) any group of network-connected endpoints can agree quantum-safe encryption keys as often as required.
 These keys can be used on top of existing network security like Public Key Infrastructure (PKI) and interoperate with protocols like TLS and IPsec by combining the new symmetric key with existing encryption keys.